List of Star Trek: The Original Series episodes: British transmission

 Star Trek was first broadcast in the United Kingdom on BBC One starting on July 12, 1969, with the episode "Where No Man Has Gone Before".
-The first episode broadcast in color was "Arena" on November 15, 1969.
+The show was broadcast in colour from the outset.
 The episodes were broadcast in a different order than in the United States and were originally aired in four seasons between 1969 and 1971.
 The BBC edited the episodes for broadcast by showing the title sequence first, then the teaser segment that aired before the titles in the United States, then the rest of the episode.
 These edited episodes aired until the 1990s, after which the BBC was supplied with NTSC videotape transfers of the first season instead of new film prints, resulting in a substandard picture, and with edits originally made for syndication in the United States.
 Viewer complaints led to the BBC obtaining film prints for the subsequent two seasons.

 "The Cage" was first broadcast on Sky One in July 1990.
 Three episodes, "Plato's Stepchildren", "The Empath", and "Whom Gods Destroy", were not broadcast on the BBC until 1994, although "The Empath" was listed in the Radio Times as scheduled to broadcast on December 16, 1970, at 7:20 pm.
 Sky One was the first network to air these three episodes in the UK in 1990, although with the title sequence and teaser shown in the order as they were aired in the United States, whereas the rest of the episodes were broadcast as edited by the BBC.